 Then there is the side who wants James Bond to become Jamie Bond or perhaps Jane Bond?
 In this scenario, it would fundamentally change the original intentions and influences behind Ian Fleming’s creation.
 It is also just not it.
 Longtime Bond producer Barbara Broccoli put it best:

-If you have been paying attention to the recent Craig/Bond films, there is already a woman in the perfect position to be spun-off into her own 00 stories, that is Eve Moneypenny (played by Naomie Harris).
+If you have been paying attention to the recent Craig-era Bond films, there is already a woman in the perfect position to be spun off into her own 00 stories, and that is Eve Moneypenny (played by Naomie Harris).
 However, since folks are way too enamoured with Bond, they skipped past comments from Broccoli suggesting that Bond will not be a woman but that a woman can lead the franchise.
 Many did not allow for that idea to settle at all, which led to recent developments that are most troubling.

 So, here it is, the context: Lynch will play Nomi, an agent assigned to the 007 title when Bond goes into self-exile with his love Madeleine Swann (see Spectre for more information).
 Supposedly, her job in the film is to either convince or aid Bond with a pressing new mission against Safin (Malek).
 However, the film still centres on our boy Bond, as it is a Bond film (insert GIF of Beanie Feldstein enunciating, “It’s the titular role.” in Lady Bird).